 Clinical Nurse Leader (CNL)

-Built from the core curriculum in other master’s degree programs, this advanced generalist nurse is differentiated from other advanced practice nurses in their abilities to:
+Built from the core curriculum in other master’s degree programs, this advanced generalist nurse is differentiated from advanced practice nurses in their abilities to:

-- manage complex clinical cases and provide leadership at the point of care;
+- Manage complex clinical cases and provide leadership at the point of care;

-- scan the practice environment to identify opportunities for quality and process improvements;
+- Scan the practice environment to identify opportunities for quality and process improvements;

-- use technology and informatics to support outcomes measurement; and
+- Use technology and informatics to support outcomes measurement; and

-- lead teams in the delivery of health care in multiple settings across the care continuum.
+- Lead teams in the delivery of health care in multiple settings across the care continuum.

-This program will assist nurses in developing advanced clinical knowledge, leadership skills, and systems knowledge to provide clinical leadership in all healthcare settings at the point of service; implement evidence based and outcomes-based practice; develop and implement quality improvement strategies; and create and maage microsystems of care that will be responsive to the needs of individuals and families.
-The program is designed to prepare nurse leaders who can address contemporary issues in the evolving health care environment.
+This program assists nurses in developing advanced clinical knowledge, leadership skills and systems knowledge to provide care and clinical leadership in all health care settings at the point of service; implement evidence-based and outcomes-based practice; develop and implement quality improvement strategies; and create and manage microsystems of care that will be responsive to the needs of individuals and families.
+The program is designed to prepare nurse leaders who can address contemporary issues in an evolving health care environment.
 The program places emphasis on providing services to the medically underserved.
 The MSN degree with the CNL major requires 38 credit hours and completion of a clinical immersion project.
 Clinical hour requirements include 100 hours in NUR 5830 and 300 to 400 hours in NUR 5940.

 Graduate Nursing Program Objectives